openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 ### Set Language Level and Bytecode Level

-"To enable running on the widest possible range of JDK versions, configure the Java compiler to target Java Language and Bytecode level 1.8:"
+To enable running on the widest possible range of JDK versions, configure the Java compiler to target Java Language and Bytecode level 1.8:

 {% tabs %}
 {% tab title="Gradle" %}